Tuesday, June 18, 2024

 Reaper: The casting of Dimitri Abold was good, but his character received little screen time.

 For me, Reaper is the most intriguing and most frustratingly undeveloped character in both the book and the movie.
 Suzanne Collins leaves us to speculate what inspired his change of strategy in the book.
 Before the Games, Reaper apologizes to each of the other tributes for having to kill them and, when he first enters the arena, he is still prepared to kill them.
 However, in the end, he kills no one.
 Instead he creates a "makeshift morgue" covering the dead tributes' bodies with the flag of Panem.
+(In the movie, this occurs immediately after the death of the little girl from his district, Dill.)

 In the movie, he dies bravely.
 I didn't mind that he dies much earlier in the movie than in the book, but I wanted some insight into his character.
-There is no indication of his internal struggle and shift in strategy.
+There is no indication of his internal struggle or shift in strategy.

 Coral from District 4: Mackenzie Lansing steals Reaper's spotlight by being a believable bully.
 In the movie, her dying words, "I couldn't have killed them all for nothing," echo Cato's realization in the first Hunger Games movie.
 (In the book, Coral is literally a backstabber, but her role in the book is much smaller than it is in the movie.)